jessmartin/writings/remarkable-review/The End of Paper.md

 <photo of my stacks of moleskines>
 The first dated entry I could find from one of my paper notebooks is April 4, 2000: my eighteenth birthday.
 The writings began as the overwrought ramblings of a passionate high schooler.
 Throughout [undergrad](http://cs.trinity.edu/) and [grad school](https://cs.unc.edu/), I continued to write frequently but haphazardly, not really establishing a structured habit for my usage of paper.

 But beginning in 2007, I got serious.
-I carried a paper notebook with me everywhere.
+I began carrying a paper notebook with me everywhere.
 And I mean everywhere.
 I started my day by cracking it open, carried it to all my meetings, lunches, church, travel, everywhere.
-Notebook-carrying became such a fixture of my identity that by 2010 the write-everything-down habit was hilariously caricatured by a friend in a roast: he acted out me on a date with my wife, studiously hunched over a 3 foot by 4 foot cardboard notebook, writing down every word of our romantic conversation.
+Notebook-carrying became such a fixture of my identity that by 2010 the write-everything-down habit was hilariously caricatured by a friend in a skit: he acted out me on a date with my wife, studiously hunched over a 3 foot by 4 foot cardboard notebook, writing down every word of our romantic conversation.

 <photo of Eric with a "paper notebook">

 I wrote nearly every day.
 And my system evolved over time.
-What began as a single all-purpose notebook became two specialized notebooks: a daily working log and a long-form journal.
+What began as a single all-purpose notebook became two specialized notebooks: a daily working log and a long-form personal journal.
 I experimented with different formatting techniques for pages and dabbled in a variety of paper-based GTD systems.
 I tried out different form factors: soft cover, hard cover, small, medium, large, lined, unlined, grid.
 I scribbled my way through sheafs of dead trees.

 And I loved it.

-There was no better start to a day than turning to a fresh page, noting the day's date, and opening myself to the possibilities in front of me.
-I loved dedicating time to look back on life, sorting through emotions, churning thought-trains, and half-made plans.
+There was no better way to start to a day than with a fresh page, jotting down the date, and opening myself to the possibilities in front of me.
+I loved dedicating time to look back on life, sorting through emotions, chasing runaway thought-trains, and wrangling half-made plans.
 From brain to hand to pen, the ink flowing onto the page created a black-and-beige clarity that seemed more difficult when staring at a glowing rectangle or typing at a keyboard.

 All that's to say, I was and am still deeply in love with paper.
-But, not paper for paper's sake, but rather what paper has enabled: the medium allows my thoughts to flow freely, concretize, take on shape and form; to sing.
+But, not paper for paper's sake, but rather what paper has enabled: the medium allows my thoughts to flow freely, concretize, take on shape and form, to sing.

 ## A dalliance with digital